RePAIRProject/fragment-restoration/README.md

 - `RGB`: original (without any black mark removal) color images
 - `segmap3c`: segmentation maps with 3 classes (background, foreground, motif)
 - `segmap14c`: segmentation maps with 14 classes (background, foreground, motif1, motif2, ecc.. there are 12 motifs)
-Images are cropped, but not resized.
+Images are cropped, but not resized.s

 The train, validation and test split are contained in `.txt` files in the root folder.